|Arizona State University||Tempe||Arizona|

-Socially conscious companies like Microsoft, Google, Apple, and Walt Disney are always a step ahead.
+Socially conscious companies such as Google, Apple, Microsoft, and Walt Disney are always a step ahead.
 They see change before it happens and they adjust.
 As our environment, economy, and culture changes, other companies have begun to move towards more sustainable and socially responsible businesses practices as well to keep up.
 This means, the demand for socially conscious leaders will increase.
-In response, a number of top universities have developed business programs that emphasize corporate social responsibility.
-A fine example is a program offered at Haas School of Business at UC Berkeley.
+In response, a number of top universities have developed business programs that emphasize corporate social responsibility (CSR).
+An excellent example is the MBA/MS program offered at University of Michigan's Ross School of Business.

 Other schools that offer CSR or CSR-related programs include:

-- Tepper School of Business at Carnegie Mellon (MBA Ethics and Social Responsibility)
+- Carnegie Mellon University, Tepper School of Business, MBA in Ethics and Social Responsibility

-- Kenan-Flager Business School at University of North Carolina (MBA with a Concentration in Sustainable Enterprise)
+- University of North Carolina, Kenan-Flager Business School, MBA with a Concentration in Sustainable Enterprise

-- George Washington University School of Business (MBA with a Certificate in Responsible Management)
+- University of Wisconsin Madison, School of Business, MBA with a Certificate in Business, Environment, and Social Responsibility

-Many schools also allow MBA students to customize their degree by choosing certain electives.
-If you are interested in an MBA program with a CSR focus, discuss your goals with the school’s MBA program director.
-Keep In mind that as this focus area emerges, more schools will join the cause.
+Like Louisiana State, many schools also allow MBA students to customize their degree through electives.
+If you are interested in an MBA program with a CSR or related focus, discuss your goals with the school’s MBA program director.
+Keep in mind that as this focus area emerges, more schools will join the cause.

-If you are a recent MBA CSR graduate, check out Forbes 10 Companies with the Best CSR Reputations.
+If you are a recent MBA CSR graduate, check out Forbes’ The World’s Most Reputable Companies for Corporate Social Responsibility.

 "Corporate Social Responsibility."
 The Berkeley MBA.
 Haas School of Business at University of California Berkeley, n.d.
 Web.
 25 Mar.
 2017.